-In both of the above passages from the novel Twenty-Four Shadows, Isaac is experiencing a switch.
+In both of the above passages from the novel Twenty-Four Shadows, Isaac is experiencing something that triggers a DID switch.
 Every single time he switches, he’s going about his life when one of his alters takes over.
 Isaac recedes and a different part emerges.
 A big question Isaac has is why?

 - Stress When someone is under duress, one of his/her alters often emerges to help, to ease tension or pain, to solve a problem, or give the primary personality a break.

 - Memories For all of us, memories can evoke strong feelings, and for people living with DID, they can trigger switches.

 - Strong emotions A sudden onset of emotion, either positive or negative, can cause alters to take the dominant spot in the personality system.

 - Sensory input Sights, sounds, smells, textures, and tastes can lead to switches between parts.

 In looking at things that trigger switches in people who have DID, something important is evident: Every single one of these elements is something that can cause strong reactions in all of us, whether or not we live with DID.

 People with DID live with a very difficult challenge that was caused by severe childhood abuse.
 They are triggered by the same things other people are; the difference is that for them, the trigger leads to dissociation and different identities coming forth to live in the world for a while.
 Switches are stress reactions that cause different parts of a single human being to emerge.